 Successful leaders are quick to share their knowledge and do what they can to empower others.
 They want to grow the leadership and professional skills in members of their team.

-Like many other skills, good leadership attitude is something we can all develop if we work on those required skills.
-If you want to be a successful leader you can make it happen.
+Like many other skills, the right leadership attitude is something we can all develop if we work on those required skills.
+If you want to be a successful leader, you can make it happen.